-From a regulatory viewpoint, it suggests timely collaboration from regulators during each phase of the penetration testing process.
-This Framework encourages regulators involvement during the threat scenarios development phase; as well as Test Plan and Response Plan reviews.
-Involvement during key milestones in the process ensures that firm-led Penetration Tests have met industry and global standards.
+From a regulatory viewpoint, it suggests timely collaboration from regulators during each phase of the threat-led penetration testing process.
+This Framework encourages regulatory involvement during the threat scenarios development phase, as well as Test Plan and Response Plan reviews.
+Involvement during key milestones in the process ensures that firm-led Threat-led penetration tests have met industry and global standards.

-As adversarial cyber testing continues to evolve, there may be a need for a more in-depth playbook that examines the details surrounding the testing process.
-Such details could provide more uniformity among the firms and standardize how the testing process is conducted throughout financial industry.
+As cyber testing continues to evolve, there may be a need for a more in-depth playbook that examines the details surrounding the testing process.
+Such details could provide more uniformity among the firms and standardize how the testing process is conducted throughout the financial industry.